Learning how to code is difficult enough as it is, so there’s no need to make it harder than necessary

 Although you might want to find the easiest programming language to learn, remember that every language is simply a tool to create something useful.
 In other words, the first thing you should figure out is this:

-What do you want to build and achieve with coding?
+What do I want to build and achieve with coding?

 Thus, if you’re choosing your first programming language to learn, take this article with a grain of salt.
 Don’t start learning a language simply because it’s listed among the easiest ones to learn.